amir-kazemi/aidovecl/README.md

 ```
 This will generate the required figures and save them as PDF files in `figs/fig1` and `figs/fig2`, respectively.

+## An Overview of the Package:
+- `detec.py`: Detects vehicles and creates seed images.
+- `outpaint.py`: Outpaints the seed images.
+- `backdrop.py`: Generates background images.
+- `utils.py`: Provides utilities for the above files.

+For use cases, refer to 'fig1.py' and 'fig2.py'.

-## Downloading and Extracting Dataset
+## Downloading and Extracting Dataset for Vehicle Classification and Localization

 Download the dataset from the following source: [AIDOVECL Dataset](https://huggingface.co/datasets/amir-kazemi/aidovecl/tree/main).